-The training sessions are limited to a maximum of 80 children for safety reasons.
+The training sessions are limited to a maximum of 80 children for safety reasons (THIS ALSO DEPENDS ON THE BOATS BEING SAILED).
 Applications will be accepted on the following basis:

 - For new applications please e-mail the Junior Membership Secretary via the contacts page.
 Current SYC members have priority for places until January 1st after which places will be opened up to new SYC members in order of application.

 - Returning juniors can be signed up via Webcollect at the same time as family membership renewal.
 Please sign up by March 1st.
 After this date please e-mail to check availability.

 It should be noted that Juniors membership depends on parents fulfilling duties such as junior galley, clearing up etc. (these are in addition to your main club duties).
 Failure to fulfill duties effectively may lead to exclusion in future years.

 Starcross Yacht Club is a recognised RYA Training Centre, we aim to encourage good skills and seamanship.
 These skills will be recognised by way of the RYA Youth Sailing Scheme, with the award of certificates.
 In line with RYA guidance, sessions are overseen by Senior Instructors and delivered by a mix of Dinghy Instructors, Race Coaches (Level 2), Assistant Instructors and parent helpers.
 We are all volunteers, who give their time freely.
 Your young sailor will be placed in a group based on sailing ability and age.

 An overview of the coaching scheme can be found here.

 |Beginner||Optimist,Topper, RS Feva, Wayfarer||None||RYA YSS Stage 1|

 ||Can Tack, and Gybe||RYA YSS Stage 2|